London Borough of Barking & Dagenham

 But what are these tests and what does this mean in practice?
 It means you need a licence for any house or flat that is occupied by five or more people who are not all related and live in the property as their main home.
 For example, it includes:

-In Barking & Dagenham, it depends on the type of licence you are applying for.
+It depends on what type of licence you are applying for.

 Mandatory HMO licence